mhagerty-heap/zoningOverlay/README.md

 ## ✨ Key Features

 * **Seamless Metric Editing:** Toggle Edit Mode and click on any zoning element to instantly change its metric name and value.
+* **Bulk Data Generation:** Rapidly populate "dead" pages with realistic, intelligently formatted gradients for any metric (Clicks, Revenue, Recurrence, etc.).
 * **Rock-Solid Persistence:** Edits survive page reloads, date range changes, and device toggles.
 The extension intelligently strips volatile session tokens (JWTs) to ensure your custom data stays locked to the zone.
 * **Side-by-Side Compare Mode:** Full support for Contentsquare's comparison mode.
-Edits made on the Left Pane stay on the left, and edits on the Right Pane stay on the right, automatically labeled for clarity using Spatial DOM logic.
+Edits made on the Left Pane stay on the left, and edits on the Right Pane stay on the right.
 * **Scenario Management:** Build a perfect demo and save it as a "Scenario."
 Switch between different narratives with one click.
 * **Import & Export:** Export single scenarios or entire batches as JSON files to share with other SCs on your team.
-* **Advanced Exposure Gradients:** Use the Advanced menu to auto-seed realistic, descending Exposure Rate gradients above and below the fold.
-* **Context-Aware UI:** The extension UI automatically detects and displays the specific Contentsquare Report ID you are currently modifying to prevent cross-client confusion.
+* **Context-Aware UI:** The extension UI automatically detects and displays the specific Contentsquare Report ID you are currently modifying.

 ---